It affects you now if you serve anyone in Europe. It will affect everyone later—but there are steps you can take now to prepare.

 What to Do Now

 Given the uproar and potential PR impact, I would suggest getting ahead of the game.
 Most of these practices are important.
 You should consider leading the charge to transform how you manage your client’s data.

-First, let me say have expertise in this area and are happy to help.
+First, let me say we have expertise in this area and are happy to help.
 But if you are looking for some ways to get started:

 1. Build a data inventory